 - J. R. R. Tolkien's The Lord of the Rings is, of course, the Trope Maker.
 Although the orcs are cannibals in The Film of the Book, accusations of cannibalism are actually seen as a grave insult, demonstrating that Even Evil Has Standards.
 Ironically, Tolkien's orcs are described as actually of human intelligence (making "no beautiful things, but many clever ones"), at least insofar as it comes to weaponry, and as a devout Catholic who believed all beings could be redeemed their Always Chaotic Evil status was something Tolkien could never quite make up his mind on; while no "good" orcs appear in the story, the possibility is never quite ruled out (Tolkien's orcs descend from corrupted elves, at least according to one Multiple Choice Past, so some Tolkien fans speculate that an orc that wasn't Always Chaotic Evil might stop being an orc.)
 Not to mention there is a very specific passage in The Fellowship where Elrond states that (paraphrase) "during the last battle, all living things were divided between whether they fought for Sauron or freedom except for the elves".
 This would require there to be a tribe or clan or something of orcs who weren't dicks, at least at one point in time.

-- The orcs came in two different flavours of appearance - the garden variety orc who looked pretty monstrous and simian, and the uruk-kai who looked much more human except for their faces.
+- The orcs came in two different flavors of appearance - the garden variety orc who looked pretty monstrous and simian, and the uruk-kai who looked much more human except for their faces.

 - The Ur Example is the original Orks, which was the word for "Boar Monster" in an ancient mythology.
 Very few Orcs ever look anything like Boar Monsters, possibly except the huge fangs.